-The Contra Costa-Moving Assets Toward Community Hands (or CCMATCH) and WISH grant funds are a savings program for individuals with low income that provides matched funds (also known as Individual Development Accounts or IDAs) to help clients save money to purchase a home.
+WISH grant funds are a savings program for individuals with low income that provides matched funds (also known as Individual Development Accounts or IDAs) to help clients save money to purchase a home.
 These grants are non-repayable, or consider it FREE money (stipulations apply).
-Depending on their savings goal, client deposits may be matched at the rate of 3:1 for homeownership.
-To qualify clients must live in Contra Costa or Solano County and not exceed income limits and meet other requirements.
+Depending on their savings goal, client deposits may be matched at the rate of 4:1 for homeownership.
+To qualify clients must live in Contra Costa or Alameda County and not exceed income limits and meet other requirements.

-You must be a resident of Contra Costa or Solano County, and meet the income eligibility below.
+You must be a resident of Contra Costa or Alameda County, and meet the income eligibility below.
 Then, working with CHDC’s Financial Coach, you will set a personal savings goal and open an Individual Development Account (IDA) savings account.
 Once you are enrolled in the savings program, you must make savings deposits for at least 6 months before you can make a withdrawal.
-For those saving to purchase their first home, we can take into account monthly savings deposits you made prior to enrolling in CC-MATCH.
+For those saving to purchase their first home, we can take into account monthly savings deposits you made prior to enrolling in WISH.

 When you make a deposit, matching funds are also deposited into a separate account.
-With your savings goal of $5,000, your deposits are matched at the rate of 3 to 1 ($15,000).
-You must reach your goal of $5,000 to qualify for the $15,000 grant, and IDA accounts are generally not available for withdrawal during the savings period.
+With your savings goal of $5,000, your deposits are matched at the rate of 4 to 1 (Up to $22,000).
+You must reach your goal of $5,000 to qualify for the $20,000 grant, and IDA accounts are generally not available for withdrawal during the savings period.
 Match funds are disbursed when you reach your savings goal and are paid directly to the appropriate vendor.

 To qualify for an Individual Development Account (IDA) you must meet the following criteria: